 Implement building standards that address future conditions.

-Maintain and update Watershed Management Plans and the Capital Improvement Program.
+Maintain and update Watershed Management Plans, vulnerability assessments, and the Capital Improvement Program, including future conditions analysis.

 COASTAL LAND USE WILL BE SUSTAINABLE OVER THE LONG TERM, COMPATIBLE WITH NATURAL AND HISTORIC RESOURCES, SUPPORTIVE OF THE COUNTY’S ECONOMIC VITALITY AND RESISTANT TO THE VULNERABILITY OF THE COASTAL LOCATION.